pplmx/infinity/CONTRIBUTING.md

 # Contribution guidelines

-First off, thank you for considering contributing to infinity.
+First off, thank you for considering contributing to `infinity`.

 If your contribution is not straightforward, please first discuss the change you wish to make by creating a new issue before making the change.